apperia-de/webhook-to-telegram/README.md

 ![GitHub Licence](https://img.shields.io/github/license/sknr/webhook-to-telegram)

-A Telegram bot which may handle webhook updates from several services like GitHub, Kofi, PayPal, etc.
+A Telegram bot which may handle webhook updates from several services like GitHub, Kofi, PayPal, etc. and sends them as Telegram messages.

 ## Required steps

 1. Create a Telegram bot via [BotFather](https://t.me/botfather) and obtain a bot token.
 2. Edit your `.env` file or your env vars directly and set both `BOT_TOKEN` and `TELEGRAM_WEBHOOK_URL` accordingly.
-3. Copy or rename `webhooks_example.yml` to `webhooks.yml` and configure to your desired webhook service needs.
-(See ko-fi.com example)
+3. Copy or rename `config_example.yml` to `config.yml` and configure to your desired webhook service needs. (see example below)
 4. Build cmd/main.go via `go build main.go -o wh2t` and run the Telegram bot server.

-## Example: webhooks.yml
+## Example: config.yml

 In order to turn json data send via webhook to your Telegram bot into a message send to your Telegram account, you need to configure each service accordingly.